Last updated at 15:23, 17 Jul 2014 Uploaded at 19:58, 22 Dec 2013

 *OCO comes in one big package encompassing all the changes.
 It's not possible to split into more customizable pieces while keeping the broader visual integrity as many parts are interdependent.
 Currently the whole mod comes as-is.
 It's intended to be run by itself without many other cosmetic mods as it does in one go what has usually been done with a large number of different mods.

-*For best results, run OCO with a nice ENB config with subsurface scattering, skin shaders and colour correction enabled.
-The one I'm using in my screenshots is the Midhrastic Fallout ENB, as those generally work seamlessly with Oblivion too.
+*For best results, run OCO with a nice ENB config and/or OBGE with subsurface scattering, skin shaders and colour correction enabled.

 On a practical level OCO gives every race and gender their own head mesh and textures.
 They all also have age slider variations and a couple of new hairstyles replacing vanilla ones.
 Visually the heads have been prepped with up-to-date character modeling conventions and have proper sculpted normal maps and lively skin textures.
 I made the head meshes unique for every playable race and gender and there's a lot of distinction between them - you can tell them apart at a glance.
 In some cases I've made bigger adjustments to multiple head parts, such as scaling down Orc jaws and repositioning Khajiit teeth in the head.